 We built the place brand strategy on the above insights.
 We used the process to rekindle the lost connection between Pergamon and the people of Bergama, thus contributing to identity building within the society.

 But there is a caveat.
-Place branding process can create awareness about societal issues.
+The place branding process can create awareness about societal issues.
 It can even help chart a course for building unity.
 But, I don’t think it can garner the desire to act.
 That to me is the natural limit of place branding.

 Identity is built on emotions like pride, and unity is built on shared goals and future visions.
 The role of place branding is to find a common ground to build on, and stories that build pride in the identity associated with the place, whether that is a city, a region or a country.